d4g33z/kantoo-devkit/README.md

 You must have a working docker install on your development machine.
 Add yourself to the `docker` group to work without needing root privileges.

+## Why Not Just Use Dockerfiles? ##

+I'm not sure exactly.
+But I feel I needed to structure the modification process of an image more explicitly, and modularize the common steps, especially with respect to the initial use case: building lots of binary packages and managing repos of them.

 ## Use Virtualenv (Please) ##

 Use `virtualenv` to isolate everything nicely and in a disposable way.
 This preferable for most small projects, as